nora-sandler/farmers-bazaar-server/README.md

 Farmer's bazaar is created for farmers who want to sell fresh products to local shoppers.

 ## Working Prototype
-(Example) You can access a working prototype of the React app here: https://diet-meal-planner.vercel.app/ and Node app here: https://farmers-bazaar-api.herokuapp.com/api
+ You can access a working prototype of the React app here: https://new-farmers-bazaar-client-kd8rla6pb.vercel.app/ and Node app here: https://farmers-bazaar-api.herokuapp.com/api

 ## User Stories